bluesky-social/atproto-website/content/specs/xrpc.md

 Only HTTPS should be used over the open internet.

 Care should be taken with personally identifiable information in blobs, such as EXIF metadata.
 It is currently the *client's* responsibility to strip any sensitive EXIF metadata from blobs before uploading.
+It would be reasonable for a PDS to help prevent accidental metadata leakage as well; see future changes section below.

 ## Possible Future Changes